microsoft/VSExtensibility/docs/breaking_changes.md

 # Breaking Changes for Visual Studio 2022 17.12
 The following breaking changes apply to Visual Studio 2022 17.12.

+## VSSDK
+These breaking changes are associated with VSSDK.

+### Cyclical package loading restrictions
+Cyclical package loads will now throw an exception - please read the following blogpost for full context: https://devblogs.microsoft.com/visualstudio/new-restrictions-on-package-loading/

 ## VisualStudio.Extensibility

 These breaking changes are associated with VisualStudio.Extensibility.